sakethrajesh/Youtube-Q-A-Chatbot/README.md

 ### Technologies
 #### Ollama
 > Ollama is a platform that manages setting up and running open source and custom LLMs.
 In this project, Ollama is hosted in the VT Discovery Kubernetes Cluster and is running Meta's Llama3 and Llama2, and Mistral.
-LLama3 is used to create the embedding for the youtube transcripts, which are stored in ChromaDB, and is used to generate responses to the user's prompted questions.
+LLama3 is used to create the embedding for the youtube transcripts, which are stored in ChromaDB, and is used to query context to provide to the LLM that generates responses to the user's prompted questions.

 #### ChromaDB
 > ChromaDB is the vector database that is used in this project.
 ChromaDB creates a collection for each youtube video.
 Each collection, stores the youtube video's transcripts in chunk, each chunk's embedding, and metadata regarding which part of the video each chunk corresponds to.
 When a question is asked, the vector db is queried for the chuck with the highest similarity.
 That chuck is used as context to answer the user's questions.